 Chances are good that rain will fall on at least one of the days of the three-day Memorial Day weekend, with Memorial Day (Monday) being the day most likely to receive significant rain; however, one-third of the weekends have been completely rain-free.
 Weekends averaging a high of 85° or warmer have occurred in six years: 1981, 1985, 1988, 1991, 1999 and 2016.
 Readings in the 90s have been rare, occurring six times on Saturday, but never on Sunday or on Memorial Day (observed on Monday since 1971).
-On the flip side of the coin, Memorial Day weekend 2003 was the dreariest and chilliest, with the average high temperature only in the upper 50s over the three days.
-But the chilliest day occurred in 2013 when the high/low was just 54°/45° at the start of the weekend.
+On the flip side of the coin, Memorial Day weekends in 2003 and 2021 were the dreariest and chilliest, with the average high temperature only in the upper 50s over the three days.

 What follow are weather highlights from previous Memorial Day weekends: